Explore-AI/EXPLORE.Utilities.CORE.xbot/README.md

-# EXPLORE CORE COMMAND LINE INTERFACE
+# xbot CLI
+The Command Line Interface for creating and interacting with a running Mesh instance within the EXPLORE CORE Platform.

 ## Building this package locally
 `python setup.py sdist`